DamascenoRafael/mqtt-simulator/README.md

 #### Running

-The simulator settings can be changed in the `config/settings.json` file.
+The default simulator settings can be changed in the `config/settings.json` file.

 ```shell
 python3 mqtt-simulator/main.py